Flexiana/framework/doc/jwt.md

 - `:alg` key is used to inform which algorithm the JWT is/will be signed [More on accepted algorithms](https://funcool.github.io/buddy-sign/latest/01-jwt.html).

-- `:private-key` informs the private-key in which the JWT will be signed.
+- `:private-key` sets the private-key in which the JWT will be signed.

-- `:public-key` informs the public-key needed to verify the JWT.
+- `:public-key` sets the public-key needed to verify the JWT.

 Example to generate priv/public keys (rsa256):